nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 By default, everything is bound to the same SQL database as the repository, but you can choose:

 - To bind some directories to LDAP
-- To bind some directories to an external database (use of XA mode is then required)
+- To bind some directories to an external SQL database

 ![]({{file name='DirectoryAbstraction.png'}} ?w=650,border=true)